Strategy evolution on temporal hypergraphs: Introduction

-Most previous studies about higher-order interactions on networks focus on traditional pairwise network models, where nodes represent individuals and links interactions \cite{perc2013evolutionary}.
-Following this framework, a widely adopted setting for capturing higher-order interactions is that each individual and all its neighbors form a group and interact together \cite{santos2008social,zhou2015evolution,perc2013evolutionary}.
-This means individuals interact with not only their neighbors but also their neighbors' neighbors.
-However, while changing behaviors, individuals can only imitate their neighbors rather than all interaction partners \cite{santos2008social,li2017fundamental}, suggesting an incompatible definition of groups and the incapability of traditional networks to accurately describe higher-order interactions \cite{battiston2020networks,majhi2022dynamics}.
-Recent works point out that hypernetworks that use hyperlinks (i.e., sets of nodes, or generalized versions of `links' that can connect more than two individuals) to describe groups are better and more natural network models to capture higher-order interactions than traditional networks \cite{alvarez2021evolutionary,iacopini2019simplicial}.
-And it is shown that the presence of higher-order interactions, compared with pairwise interactions on traditional networks, has a fundamental impact on the evolution of cooperation \cite{alvarez2021evolutionary}.
+In fact, network reciprocity is one of the fundamental explanations for the evolution of cooperation\cite{nowak2006five} since it enables cooperators to form clusters and avoid exploitation by defectors \cite{santos2006evolutionary,santos2008social,gomez2007dynamical,santos2005scale,nowak1992evolutionary,ohtsuki2006simple,nowak2006five,allen2017evolutionary,battiston2020networks,nowak2010evolutionary,fotouhi2019evolution}.
+Higher-order interactions, which occur among multiple individuals simultaneously, are prevalent in human and non-human systems, such as co-authorship in academia\cite{patania2017shape}, mesoscopic interactions among neurons in the nervous system\cite{ganmor2011sparse}, and competition among species in ecosystems\cite{levine2017beyond}.
+Cooperative behavior in higher-order networks is also widely observed, such as women's cooperative foraging groups among hunter-gatherers\cite{jang2024women} and intergroup conflict among chimpanzees and other primates\cite{wilson2001does}.
+Most previous studies about higher-order interactions on networks focus on classical network models, where nodes represent individuals and links represent interactions\cite{perc2013evolutionary} (Fig.~\ref{fig:eg}a).
+A widely adopted model for capturing higher-order interactions involves each individual forming a group with all neighbours\cite{santos2008social,li2016evolutionary,perc2013evolutionary}.
+Individuals interact with not only their neighbours but also their neighbours' neighbours.
+However, while changing behaviours, individuals can only imitate their neighbours rather than all interaction partners, suggesting a limitation of pairwise networks in accurately describing higher-order interactions\cite{battiston2020networks,majhi2022dynamics}.
+Recent work points out that hypergraphs (i.e., with hyperedges given by sets of nodes, generalizing the notion of ``link'' to more than two individuals) are more naturally suited to capturing higher-order interactions than their pairwise counterparts\cite{alvarez2021evolutionary,iacopini2019simplicial} (Fig.~\ref{fig:eg}b).
+Indeed, it has been shown that the presence of higher-order interactions in hypergraphs has a fundamental impact on the evolution of cooperation\cite{alvarez2021evolutionary,civilini2021evolutionary,alvarez2022collective}.
+Meanwhile, the nonlinearity of group games and the diversity of combinatorial structures also influence the evolution of cooperation at the level of higher-order interactions\cite{sheng2024strategy}.